 Steve, awarded his black belt by Professor Pedro Sauer in 2006, was a uniquely talented and compassionate individual who touched the lives of many with the sharing of his time, talent and treasure.
 Always driven to excel, Steve was not only a highly-regarded Jiu-Jitsu practitioner and instructor, he was also an accomplished physician, practicing Radiology at Liberty Hospital.
 At the time of his death, Steve was even pursuing a law degree.
 But it was his personal qualities of caring and dedication which made him an incredible friend to those who knew him.

 Intrigued with the idea of learning from the Gracies themselves, Steve finally decided to join the Rickson Gracie Association.
 He trained personally with Rickson and everything that was shown to him, Steve applied religiously.
-He became the de facto coach of a small group of guys whom he taught in his basement, a training space they all fondly referred to as “the bat cave.”
-Steve was dedicated to the tenets of the “old school” Helio Gracie-style of Jiu-Jitsu and would make his students drill techniques repeatedly.
+He became the de facto coach of a small group of Gus who he taught in his basement, a training space they all fondly referred to as the “the bat cave.”
+Steve was dedicated to the tenants of the “old school” Hello Gracie-style of Jiu-Jitsu and would make his students drill techniques repeatedly.
 He was meticulous in his approach to the art and fully committed to Gracie Jiu-Jitsu.

 Steve was diagnosed with a stage 4 brain tumor in November, 2005 and, with surgery and treatment, he battled hard for a little more than a year.
-He was such a fighter that, despite being a brown belt when diagnosed, Steve fought against his pain and compromised conditioning to achieve his lifelong Jiu-Jitsu goal of being a black belt.
-After months of radiation and other treatment, Steve pushed himself through intense mat training with the goal of demonstrating for Professor Sauer his abilities in Gracie Jiu-Jitsu.
-Steve was never handed anything; he worked for it all, and one of his fondest memories was of sparring with other brown belts before Professor Sauer and being awarded his black belt from the man he respected most.
+He was such a fighter that, despite being a brown belt when diagnosed, Steve fought against his pain and compromised condition to achieve his lifelong Jiu-Jitsu goal of being a black belt.
+After months of radiation and other treatment, Steve pushed himself through intense mat training with a goal of demonstrating for Professor Sauer his abilities in Gracie Jiu-Jitsu.
+Steve was never handing anything; he worked for it all, and one of his fondest memories was sparring with other brown belts before Professor Sauer and being awarded his black best from the man he respected the most.
 Steve had finally done it.

-Steve is survived by his soul mate and wife of 18 years, Anne, and his four children, Emily, Claire, Ethan and Christian.
+Steve is survived by his should mate and wife of 18 years, Anne, and his four children, Emily, Claire, Ethan, and Christian.